Media Release – 12 March 2018

 REHABILITATION PROGRAM EXPLOITS PRISONERS AND ANIMALS

 KINGSTON, ONTARIO – With $4.3 million in funding to restore Kingston’s prison farms, Correctional Services Canada (CSC) has announced plans to establish goat dairy at Joyceville Institution.
-The program will initially farm 400 goats whose milk will be sold to a multinational infant formula factory.
+The program will farm up to 1,500 goats whose milk will be sold to a multinational infant formula factory.
 At peak production, Feihe International will source milk from 100,000+ goats, and ship 85% of its product to China.

 While Collins Bay Institution will introduce crops and horticulture, Joyceville was selected for animal agriculture because of its on-site slaughterhouse.
 In addition to inseminating goats, removing newborn kids and machine-milking their mothers, prisoners will be trained in slaughtering and butchering the goats and other animals from approximately 350 local farms.

 As a rehabilitation program, this has raised eyebrows, red flags, and ire among citizens of Kingston.